What Does Price Action Mean in Trading?

 I do want to warn you about one thing: A breakout doesn’t mean the price will continue in the direction you think it will.

-One in particular indicator I use is volume.
-We use volume to confirm uptrends such as breakouts, downtrends and overall chart patterns (i.e. head and shoulders, flags, etc.).
+One in particular indicator I use is very simple, and used by new and experienced traders alike.
+Volume.
+Traders use volume to confirm uptrends such as breakouts, downtrends and overall chart patterns (i.e. head and shoulders, flags, etc.).

 So if you want to trade breakouts, a volume surge is mandatory to confirm that it’s, in fact, a breakout.
 Generally, any price movement (up or down) with relatively high volume is a stronger, more relevant move than one with weak volume.